UX vs UI: What’s the Difference? (And How They Apply to WordPress)

 Examples of UI in WordPress

-Although the following themes do not come with powerful admin interfaces like Upfront, they are examples of great UI in WordPress.
+Although the following themes do not come with powerful admin interfaces, they are examples of great UI in WordPress.

 The Twenty Fifteen default theme is the embodiment of great UI.
 It’s clean, simple, efficient, responsive, intuitive and content-focused – a great improvement from its previous version, Twenty Fourteen.

 Another flat design and fully responsive clean theme is the Themeforest Forest WordPress theme.
 It has a lot of customization elements to add elegance and increase efficiency.